 |Google Contacts Delegation||Shared Contacts for Gmail®|

 |What can be shared||Only allows sharing of contacts in the “My Contacts” group.||– “My Contacts” (main label)|

 – Google domain directory

-|Permissions||There is no way to set any permissions or restrictions: all delegates can update and delete shared contacts.||Owners can choose between the following permissions when they share a contact label.|
+|Permissions||There is no way to set any restrictions.
+Only allows “Editing Mode” for everyone.
+No granularity on permissions.||Owners can choose between the following permissions when they share a contact label.|

 – View Only

 |Searching for contacts||Delegated contacts can only be found in the Google Contacts interface and not through the search function (delegate has to scroll down until they find the delegated contacts)||Shared Contacts can be seen by other collaborators in Google Contacts through the list and search function.|

 |Autocomplete in Gmail, Drive, Calendar, and other devices||Delegated contacts do not appear in Gmail or Google drive autocomplete mode.||Shared Contacts appear in |

 – Calendar autocomplete

 – third-party applications like Whatsapp, Slack, Zoom, etc.